nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### Remove meeting : `meetingRemove`

-Removes meeting from the address book.
+Removes meeting from FAid.

 Format: `meetingRemove CLIENT_INDEX MEETING_INDEX`

 Required Information:

-* `CLIENT_INDEX`: Index of a client already in address book
+* `CLIENT_INDEX`: Index of a client already in FAid
 * `MEETING_INDEX`: Meeting index after searching for meetings for a specific client by doing a meetingFind CLIENT_INDEX to get the required meeting index

 Examples: